5 O'Clock (T-Pain song)

-"5 O'Clock" is a song by American singer T-Pain featuring American rapper Wiz Khalifa and British singer Lily Allen, which serves as the second official single from the former's fourth studio album, Revolver.
-It peaked at number ten on the Billboard Hot 100, becoming Allen's first top ten single in the United States.
+"5 O'Clock" is a song by the American singer T-Pain featuring Wiz Khalifa and the British singer Lily Allen, which serves as the second official single from T-Pain's fourth album, Revolver.
+It peaked at number 10 on the Billboard Hot 100, becoming Allen's first Top 10 single in the United States.

 Background and release

 Lily Allen's part in the song is sampled from her 2009 single "Who'd Have Known", which in turn resembles Take That's 2007 single "Shine".
 Allen states that T-Pain initially heard her song while he was placed on hold by a store, and immediately looked her up after he was done.
 After being approached with the new song idea by T-Pain, Allen stated she was "flattered by what he did to my original track."

 "5 O'Clock" was released on iTunes on September 27, 2011, and was released to U.S. Top 40 radio stations on October 18, 2011.
 The song was the last release by T-Pain under the now-defunct label Jive Records.
-The single was released in Allen's native United Kingdom on 4 December 2011.
+The single was released in Allen's native United Kingdom on December 4, 2011.

 Music video

-The official music video for the song was released in September 2011.
+The official music video for the song was co-directed by T-Pain and Erik White and released in September 2011.
 Parts of the video were filmed in Amsterdam's red light district, a choice that T-Pain decided to make after being told it was illegal to film there.
 It features scenes of T-Pain walking through streets of Amsterdam's red-light district.
 Billboard called the video "emotional" as T-Pain fails to get in touch with his girlfriend through text messages.
-While T-Pain and Wiz Khalifa appear in the video, Lily Allen is absent due to her pregnancy at the time.
+While T-Pain and Wiz Khalifa appear in the video, Allen is absent due to her pregnancy at the time.
 An actress resembling Allen starred as T-Pain's girlfriend named "Lily" in the video.